jomjol/AI-on-the-edge-device-docs/docs/Error-Codes.md

+# Reduced webinterface (only for error indication and tracing, no regular processing)

+Whenever an error occurs during boot process which avoids loading of regular processing and regular webinterface, a reduced webinterface gets loaded to have at least some visual feedback and the possibilitiy to figure out the root cause by browsing the logfiles or trigger another OTA update.

+The error code(s) get printed with specific error codes.
 This page lists the possible error codes, their meaning and possible solutions.

-The effective error codes can be found [here](https://github.com/jomjol/AI-on-the-edge-device/blob/rolling/code/components/jomjol_helper/Helper.h).
+Note: Here the error codes are defined in source code: [error codes](https://github.com/jomjol/AI-on-the-edge-device/blob/rolling/code/components/jomjol_helper/Helper.h).

 # Critical Errors
 Those Errors make the normal operation of the device impossible.